AllTheDucks/atd-blog/content/post/enums_in_bb_orm.md

 *By Shane Argo.*

 A while back I wrote about [using Blackboard's ORM framework with your own beans]({{< ref "post/blackboard_ORM_framework_part_two.md" >}}).
-This going to be a really quick post about how you can map database values to Java Enums.
+This is going to be a really quick post about how you can map database values to Java Enums.

-This is done using the `@EnumValueMapping` annotation, which is only [mentioned breifly in Blackboard documention](https://en-us.help.blackboard.com/Learn/9.1_2014_04/Administrator/080_Developer_Resources/020_Develop/Developer's_Guides/Date_Management_Developer's_Guide) but is pretty simple to use.
+This is done using the `@EnumValueMapping` annotation, which is only [mentioned breifly in Blackboard's documention](https://en-us.help.blackboard.com/Learn/9.1_2014_04/Administrator/080_Developer_Resources/020_Develop/Developer's_Guides/Date_Management_Developer's_Guide) but is pretty simple to use.
 Let's start with an example:

 ```java
 @EnumValueMapping(values={"TOP", "BOTTOM", "LEFT", "RIGHT"})